ZeroSphere Builds

 Bring your own API keys — Anthropic, OpenAI, Google — and pay the model provider directly at cost.
 No markup.
 No monthly AI tax.

-BYOK → Your API keys, zero markup
+BYOK → Your keys, zero markup

 Any frontier model → Swap instantly per task